 What's your balance?
-When is you bill due?There are a few ways to quickly find out your current balance and/or double check your billing date.
+When is your bill due?There are a few ways to quickly find your current balance and/or billing date.

 Find it on your paper bill